A general multi-scale description of metastable adaptive motion across fitness valleys

 \section{Technical results}

 The aim of this chapter is to collect some results on the $\OO(1)$- and $\OO(\ln K)$-time scale behaviour of the population process.
-In our main theorems above they, allow for the notation of $\l(\rho)$ and $\v_\ESC (\v,v)$.
+While Section \ref{app:A1} explains the form of $\lambda(\rho)$, Section \ref{app:A2} justifies the notation $\v_\ESC (\v,v)$.
 The statements have been derived in \cite{BoCoSm19} and \cite{CoKrSm21} whereto we refer for detailed proofs.